prorev/prorev.github.io/_posts/2020-02-12-sto-qantas.md

 **_Qantas_ was ranked as number one most secured airline**.

-Qantas is Australia most popular airline, founded in Winton, Queensland on 16 November 1920.
-They had no fatal accidents almost 70 years.
+Qantas is Australia most popular airline, founded in Winton, Queensland on November 16th 1920.
+They had no fatal accidents _**almost 70 years**_.

 ![qantas plain](/wp-content/uploads/2020/02/qantas.jpg)
 _Photo from CNN_